 This is a versatile recipe who's flavor can be easily changed.
-Don't like Chinese 5-Spice, try cinnamon, nutmeg, cardamon, apple or pumpkin pie spice or other spices.
-Also try extracts such as anise, lemon, almond or rum instead of vanilla.
+Don't like Chinese 5-Spice, try cinnamon, nutmeg, cardamom, apple or pumpkin pie spice or other spices.
+Also, try extracts such as anise, lemon, almond or rum instead of vanilla.

 These easy to make bars will keep in an air-tight container up to 5 days.
 (Believe me, these never last that long at our house.)

 I have adapted the recipe from one originally appearing in Cooking Light magazine.